-The Board of Directors of the Parent Company has proposed a cash dividend of 7.5% for the year ended 31 December 2022 (2021: Nil) of the paid up share capital.
-This proposal is subject to the approval of the ordinary general assembly of the shareholders of the Parent Company and requisite consent of the relevant authorities.
+The Board of Directors of the Parent Company has proposed a cash dividend of 7.5% for the year ended 31 December 2023 of the paid up share capital.
+This proposal is subject to the approval of the ordinary general assembly of the shareholders of the Parent Company.